 “Know Your Customer” or KYC, is a set of guidelines that businesses, mostly financial institutions, use to verify the identity of their clients or customers, assess their suitability and understand the risks involved in establishing a business relationship.
-These procedures are part of Anti-Money Laundering (AML) guidelines.
+These guidelines form part of the Anti-Money Laundering (AML) regulations.

 What is AML?

 Anti-Money Laundering (AML) is an umbrella term for various measures, controls, and processes that organisations implement to achieve regulatory compliance.
 KYC is a component of AML, it refers to how firms establish and verify their customers’ identities, understand the nature of their business relationships, and monitor their transactions for any unusual or suspicious activity.

 Financial institutions such as banks, insurers, export creditors, and others increasingly require customers to provide extensive due diligence information.
 This helps businesses protect themselves and the financial system from illicit activities such as money laundering, financing terrorism, and fraud.